humanmade/altis-documentation/user-docs/README.md

 Welcome to the Altis User Guides.
 This documentation is here to help you get the best out of Altis' advanced features and become a power user.

 Here’s where you’ll find an assortment of articles on all things Altis.
-From creating content with personalisation, to serving up experiences for multiple audiences.
-To running A/B tests to understand your visitors.
-Plus much more.
-All the features you’ll need to create, manage and grow your Altis website.
+All the features you’ll need to create, manage and grow your
+Altis website.

 (Developers, you probably want the [developer documentation](https://docs.altis-dxp.com/).
 Although you’re welcome to stick around and explore here too)